Bevy-Rust-GPU/bevy-rust-gpu/README.md

 This prevents bevy from panicking when an invalid entrypoint is requested, falls back to the default shader, and re-specializes the material if it becomes available after a reload.

+Note: AssetServer gives up on trying to load an asset if it does not exist, so the `.spv` file must be compiled at least once prior to app startup in order to hot-reload successfully.

 ### `hot-rebuild`

 Adds the `EntryPointExport` resource, which can be used to retrieve an `ExportHandle` corresponding to a JSON output file.